geoserver/geoserver-cloud/catalog-support/catalog-event-bus/README.md

 There're basically two major backend topologies, regardless of the actual implementation (e.g. "data directory", "jdbcconfig", "catalog-service", etc):

 - shared catalog: The catalog/config stores are shared among all geoserver services, hence typically the event payload would not be required;
-- catalog-per-service: each service instance holds on its own copy of the catalog and config objects, hence typicall the remote configuration events should carry the object and/or diff payloads to keep the local version of the catalog and config in sync.
+- catalog-per-service: each service instance holds on its own copy of the catalog and config objects, hence typically the remote configuration events should carry the object and/or diff payloads to keep the local version of the catalog and config in sync.

-Note, however, the catalog-per-service approach would not be achievable in an elastically escalable deployment, where service instances of the same kind may sacle out and down to satisfy demand, or for high availability, hence the preferred default configuration is the "shared catalog" with an appropriate, scalabe, catalog backend.
+Note, however, the catalog-per-service approach would not be achievable in an elastically scalable deployment, where service instances of the same kind may scale out and down to satisfy demand, or for high availability, hence the preferred default configuration is the "shared catalog" with an appropriate, scalable, catalog backend.

 ## Technical details